Alexandre Baril: Suicidisme (suicidism)

 In 2023, Baril expanded on this concept of suicidism in his book "Undoing Suicidism: A Trans, Queer, Crip Approach to Rethinking (Assisted) Suicide".
-Pulling from queer, trans, Crip, and Mad studies, Baril challenges dominant perspectives on suicide and the injunction to live, and suggests further analysis of the multiple and interlocking social systems that promote "compulsory aliveness", and subsequently harm against suicidal individuals.
-Regarding LGBTQ+ suicidality, Baril explores how current approaches to prevention within this community often rely on surveillance and coercion, which perpetuates suicidist oppression, especially for those with numerous marginalised identities.
+Pulling from queer, trans, crip, and Mad studies, Baril challenges dominant perspectives on suicide and the injunction to live, and suggests further analysis of the multiple and interlocking social systems that promote "compulsory aliveness", and subsequently harm against suicidal individuals.
+According to Baril, suicidal individuals are left out of the intersectional analyses of social movements and those anti-oppression movements reproduce the oppression they experience through paternalistic, ableist, and sanist discourses.
+Suicidism indeed manifests itself through epistemic violence, silencing and self-silencing, through which suicidal people are not only often dismissed as "knowers" of their own realities, but also learn to hide their suicidal thoughts and echo the dominant "suicidist preventionist script".
+This script is reflected in the majority of suicide prevention services which solely aim to save lives, engaging in coercive and stigmatizing intervention approaches towards suicidal people.
+For example, when people at risk of suicide call for help and express suicidal thoughts, they are often subjected to inhumane treatment, such as violent police interventions, forced hospitalizations or interventions, job loss, and the administration of medication against their will.
+The confidentiality of calls to helplines is often compromised by call tracing and non-consensual police intervention, leading to disclosures and negative social consequences.

+Regarding LGBTQ+ suicidality, Baril argues that current approaches to prevention within this community often rely on surveillance and coercion, which perpetuates suicidist oppression, especially for those with numerous marginalised identities.
 Instead, he advocates for a transing and queering approach to suicide, that considers how preventionism reinforces all "-isms", and rather prioritises consent and self-determination.
 Additionally, he discusses how current understandings of suicide, and even legislation around assisted suicide, reproduce sanism and ableism.
 He rather endorses a cripping and maddening of suicidality to centre the perspectives of disabled/Mad communities.
 Moreover, Baril makes the radical argument that a suicide-affirmative approach within a positive-rights framework could reduce the number of suicides by allowing suicidal individuals to freely discuss their suicidality without a fear of non-consensual and coercive interventions.

+Baril's book on suicidism has been translated in French by Éditions de la Rue Dorion (Défaire le suicidisme : une approche trans, queer, et crip du suicide (assisté) in 2025 and adapted to a (francophone) european audience by Éditions Burn~Août in 2026.